learnitwe11/firstTestRepo/README.md

 # firstTestRepo
 Getting familiar with Git
-# By using GitHub's free service hopefully I can get to know how to use Git as a professional developer.
+# By using GitHub's free service I will learn Git more quickly.
 This is some more changes